Lenkoras/DependencyInjection/README.md

 # DependencyInjection
-Represents a collection of services that can resolve types via Dependency Injection.
+Represents a dictionary of services that can resolve types via Dependency Injection.